Why Solar Well Pumps

 The pump controller is the brains of the system and with sophisticated technology and sensor inputs, it turns the submersible motor and drives the pump to push water against gravity to the surface.

 RPS has a wide range of pump sizes and technologies that can be used pumping from wells, springs, rivers, ditches and ponds.
-Our most popular pumps models for livestock start with just 2 small solar panels, allowing you to add more for more cattle, or deeper wells.
+Our most popular livestock solar pump models start with just 2 small solar panels, allowing you to add more for more cattle, or deeper wells.
 Start sizing pump with head of Cattle »

 Pumping into tanks